opentext-idol/idol-rich-media-tutorials/tutorials/showcase/vehicle-analysis/README.md

 Location = GB
 ```

-> You can also set multiple locations with or without weightings to indicate the relative likelihood of seeing a plate form that location:
+> TIP: You can also set multiple locations with or without weightings to indicate the relative likelihood of seeing a plate form that location:
 >
 > ```ini
 > Location=FR,BE,DE